Longbio Pharma Presented Positive Topline Phase 1 Results for LP-003 at ERS2023

 About LP-003

-LP-003, a novel anti-IgE antibody, was generated, humanized, and engineered by Dr. Sun, Nai-chau, who is the inventor of Omalizumab, and co-founder of Tanox.
-Based on the 30+ years of experience on IgE target, Dr Sun developed a new generation of anti-IgE antibody (LP-003).
+LP-003, a novel monoclonal anti-IgE antibody was generated, humanized, and engineered by Dr. Sun, Nai-chau, who is the inventor of Omalizumab, and co-founder of Tanox.
+Based on the 30+ years R&D experience on IgE target, Dr Sun developed a new generation of anti-IgE antibody (LP-003).
+Its extensive characterization including: affinity, bioactivity (FcεRI inhibition and higher FcεRII/CD23), off-target binding and animal study (Tox and efficacy) was conducted.
 The current data shows LP-003 is potentially to become a best-in-class treatment.

-Two phase II study, of allergic rhinitis and chronic spontaneous urticaria, are on-going.
+Two phase II study, with indication of allergic rhinitis or chronic spontaneous urticaria, are on-going.
 The company expects to have the topline result for LP-003 Phase II study by the end of 2023.

 About Longbio Pharma

-LongBio Pharma, a biotech company located in Shanghai/Changshu, China, focuses on autoimmune and complement diseases, serving patients and society.
+LongBio Pharma is a biotech company located in Shanghai/Changshu, China.
+The company, which was founded in 2020, focuses on autoimmune and complement diseases, serving patients and society.

 For more information, please visit: www.longbio.com or please contact: [email protected].